 Body Language plays a vital role during any face-to-face communication.
 It is said that your body language does half the work for you even if you have not even spoken a word yet, as your gestures, posture, manners, the movements or positioning of your hands, legs, and eyes, your expressions, etc. very loudly and clearly speak about you.
 For example:

-- crossed arms and legs display a closed personality which is not interested in any communication or
+- crossed arms and legs display a closed personality that is not interested in any communication or

 - lowered eyes which show that you are not confident enough to look into the interviewers’ eyes and face the situation, etc.